aaronallen8455/breakpoint/README.md

 Press enter to continue
 ```
 showing the location of the breakpoint and the free variables that are visible
-from the callsite, this includes function arguments, let bindings, monadic
+from the callsite, this includes function arguments, let bindings, where binds,
-binds, pattern binds, etc.
+monadic binds, pattern binds, etc.

 The pinted values are limited by the presence of a `Show` instance.
 If its type
 does have a `Show` instance then that will be used, otherwise the output will